-Knoxville,TN (Cedar Bluff) - 865-693-1570
+Knoxville, TN (Cedar Bluff) - 865-693-1570

-Campus Security
+Campus Police and Security

-LMU Security Service provides security personnel and supervision for the entire campus in conjunction with LMU standards and policies and State of Tennessee certification requirements.
-Security is administered and monitored through the Office of Student Services.
-Security officers are unarmed and possess no arresting authorization; however, they have an excellent working and incident-reporting relationship with local authorities, including direct radio and phone contact in the event of an emergency.
-At least one security officer is on duty seven days per week, 24 hours per day to secure campus facilities, protect and assist campus students, personnel and visitors and to monitor traffic regulations.
+The LMU Campus Police and Security Office provide police and security personnel for the entire campus in conjunction with LMU standards and policies and the State of Tennessee certification requirements.
+The LMU Campus Police and Security Office is administered and monitored through the Office of Campus Safety and Facility Management and by the Dean of Administration.
+LMU Police Officers are armed and possess authorization to arrest, restrain or take into custody a person for violation of state law, law of Claiborne County or city ordinance.
+The LMU Campus Police and Security Office have an excellent working and incident-reporting relationship with local authorities, including direct radio and phone contact in the event of an emergency.
+At least one police officer and one security officer is on duty seven days per week, 24 hours per day to secure campus facilities, protect and assist campus students, personnel and visitors and to monitor traffic regulations.

-The security office is located in the on the first floor of Tex Turner.
+The LMU Campus Police and Security Office are located on the first floor of Tex Turner.
 All students, faculty, staff, and visitors are encouraged to report criminal activity and any other safety concern as soon as safely possible.
 Upon request, reports can be submitted through a "voluntary confidential reporting process."

-In the event of an emergency or any other security need, look for a nearby security officer or call the security officer on duty at (423) 526-7911.
-A message can also be left on the security office phone at (423) 869-6338 or (423) 489-4247, Monday through Friday 8:00 a.m. to 4:30 PM.
-(Warnings, crime, emergencies, or weather-related) particular to the University community are coordinated through the LMU Security Office, the Office of the President, the Office of Student Services, and the LMU Health and Safety Committee.
-Resident Directors should be contacted Saturday and Sunday and after 4:30 p.m.
-Monday through Friday (see "Residence Halls" for RD telephone numbers).
+In the event of an emergency or any other security need call the LMU Campus Police and Security office at (423) 869-6338 or (423) 526-7911.
+Warnings, crime, emergencies, or weather-related particular to the University community are coordinated through the LMU Campus Police and Security Office, the Office of the President, the Office of the Dean of Administration, the Office of Campus Safety and Facility Management and the Office of Student Services.